 Accreditation is provided for national certifications which are formal qualifications, registered on the National Qualifications Framework (NQF).
 National qualifications are quality assured by the relevant sector education and training authority (SETA) or Umalusi.
 These qualifications carry national credits and are certified by the SETA, Council for Higher Education or Umalusi, not by a provider.

 No. whilst it is mandatory for private FET colleges to obtain accreditation from Umalusi, a SETA, or the council for higher education, public FET colleges do not need accreditation as they fall under the state’s network of learning institutions.
 If you study at a public FET college, your certification will be accredited.
 If you study at a private FET college it is important to ensure that your certification is indeed accredited.

-If you intend to enrol for a nationally recognised qualification, request written proof from the college that the qualification is registered on the NQF.
-The NQF ID number should be in evidence or check whether it is registered by going to the website for the South African Qualifications Authority.
-The site is http://www.saqa.org.za.
+If you intend to enrol for a nationally recognised qualification, request written proof from the college that the programme is registered on the National Qualifications Framework database.
+The NQF identification number should be in evidence and listed on the South African Qualifications Authority (SAQA) website.